hwayne/learntla/content/tla/expressions/index.md

   [] TRUE -> TRUE
 ```

-_May or may not be TRUE._ Sometimes that's what you want, more often it isn't.
+_May or may not be true._ Sometimes that's what you want, more often it isn't.
 Be careful.

 ## Nesting